No. 18: Roman Gabriel

 Bill Russell, Los Angeles Dodgers shortstop (1969 to 1986), coach (1987 to 1991 and 1994 to 1996) and manager (1996 to 1998):

 No one in the Dodgers franchise history wore any number for as long as Russell did – 18 years as a player, seven years as a coach and nearly three seasons as a manager.
 Only Zack Wheat played more games as a Dodger – and that Hall of Famer played at a time when players did not wear numbers.
-(The Dodgers still haven’t honored Wheat with any sort of plaque amidst their other Hall inductees).
-Only Russell played more games with the team since their move to L.A.
+Russell also played more games with the team since their move to L.A.
 The three-time NL All Star played all 2,181 games with the Dodgers (15 more than Pee Wee Reese), was on four pennants and one World Series win.
 And about as nondescript as possible in the legendary infield of Garvey-Lopes-Russell-Cey.
 Two notable playoff moments: In Game 3 of the 1977 NLCS against Philadelphia, Russell’s ninth-inning single to center field capped a three-run comeback, all with two outs, to create a 6-5 win.
 And in the 10th inning of Game 4 in the 1978 NLCS, also against the Phillies, Russell’s single dropped in front of center fielder Garry Maddox (whose rare error allowed Dusty Baker to prolong the inning) and resulted in a walk-off win and a repeat trip to the World Series.

 Cade McNown, UCLA football quarterback (1995 to 1998):